Demon Knight: Production

+Release

+The film was originally released on LaserDisc in 1995 followed by its release on VHS and DVD in 1996 and 2003 respectively.
+It was also released as part of a double pack with Bordello of Blood (1996), the following Tales from the Crypt film.
+In October 2015, it was released on Blu-ray by Scream Factory.
+The Blu-ray retains the post-credits scene, unlike other home media releases and the Horror Channel broadcasts.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 37% of 35 surveyed critics gave the film a positive review; the average rating is 4.5/10.
 Variety wrote that it is "neither funny enough nor scary enough to be fully satisfying as either a shocker or a spoof".
 Stephen Holden of the New York Times wrote that it half-succeeds at being chilling and funny.
 David Kronke of the Los Angeles Times called the film "a direct-to-video affair" that was given a theatrical release based on the strength of the franchise.
 Owen Gleiberman of Entertainment Weekly rated it D+ and wrote: "Is there anything more dispiriting than trash that flaunts its lack of conviction?"
 Walter V. Addiego of the San Francisco Examiner called it "a slime-and-gore fest that offers little but a few outrageous sick jokes and the chance to make a mental list of all the horror movies from which it borrows".
 Edward Guthmann of the San Francisco Chronicle wrote that, though the film is dull and slow-paced, he was overall positive to the film.
 In a retrospective, Chris Eggertsen of Bloody Disgusting called it "one of the most underrated genre entries of the '90s".

-Later Ernest Dickerson said:"I've always enjoyed Demon Knight.
-I love horror films, and I had a lot of fun creating a horror mythology.
-It was a great cast.
-I was also happy to do the first film where an African-American woman saves the world.
-That was a good project to be involved with".
+Tie-in media

 Soundtrack

-A soundtrack containing heavy metal, Hip-hop, industrial metal, glam metal, hardcore punk and alternative rock was released on January 10, 1995 by Atlantic Records.
+A soundtrack containing heavy metal, Hip-hop, industrial metal, glam metal, hardcore punk and alternative rock was released on January 10, 1995, by Atlantic Records.
 It peaked at 157 on the Billboard 200.

+Novelization

+A movie novelization was released alongside the film.
+Written by Randall Boyll, the book featured several changes from the film version.
+These changes include cutaways by the Crypt Keeper during the story, different deaths for some of the film characters, and a burgeoning romance between Jeryline and Brayker.
+Bryan W. Collins of Fangoria reviewed the novel in a 2025 look back at the book, noting that it was a "disappointing take on the material."

 Sequels

-In a post-credits scene, the Crypt Keeper announces a sequel titled Dead Easy: also known as Fat Tuesday, it was intended to be a New Orleans zombie romp planned to open the following Halloween.
-A planned third film was given the title Body Count, but neither sequel was ever made.
-Demon Knight was intended to be the second film in the trilogy, but Universal thought it should go first because it was the most Tales-like feature out of the three proposed.
-The Key from Demon Knight was supposed to appear in every part of the trilogy; it later appeared in Bordello of Blood (1996).

-Home media

-The film was originally released on LaserDisc in 1995 followed by its release on VHS and DVD in 1996 and 2003 respectively.
-It was also released as part of a double pack with Bordello of Blood (1996), the following Tales from the Crypt film.
-In October 2015, it was released on Blu-ray from Scream Factory which also omitted the post credits scene unlike the other home media releases and when it is broadcast on the Horror Channel.